Top 6 Golfing Major Meltdowns

 4. Rory McIlroy | 2011 Masters

-Rory McIlroy’s capitulation wasn’t as late in the day as many in this list, but after playing flawless golf for three days on his way to a four-shot lead, the Northern Irishman went to pieces on the final day, making a triple-bogey and a double-bogey on his way to an eight-over-par round of 80.
-Thankfully the 26-year-old hasn’t let his early mistakes haunt later championships, and has gone on to secure four Major wins, along with a lucrative Nike deal.
+Rory McIlroy’s Masters capitulation is hard to forget and seems to have left its mark with Rory still yet to taste success at Augusta.
+After playing flawless golf for three days on his way to a four-shot lead, the Northern Irishman went to pieces on the final day, making a triple-bogey and a double-bogey on his way to an eight-over-par round of 80.
+Rory has since gone on to win four major championships but it remains to be seen if he can put his 2011 Augusta nightmare behind him and put on his first green jacket.

 3. Greg Norman | 1996 Masters